PrimoPan/Sparkle/README.md

   $ npm install

 ```
-  If you live in China we recommend you to use cnpm due to the restriction of GFW
+  If you live in PRC , we recommend you to use cnpm due to the restriction of GFW

 ```bash
   $ cnpm install